---

 confidence that the result is not an artefact of a single modelling assumption.

-This vignette compares all three methods on the NHEFS dataset.
+This vignette compares all five methods on the NHEFS dataset:

 ## Data: NHEFS